calumatos/Cost-of-Living/README.md

 #### Goal of the project:

-The project aims to predict the cost of living using machine learning, specifically linear regression.
-The dataset includes various factors such as food prices, transport costs, housing costs and more across different cities and countries.

-A linear regression model is trained on a subset of the data and its performance is evaluated using metrics such as mean squared error.
-The final model allows the prediction of the cost of living based on the input features.
+Our main objective is to explore how different factors affect the cost of living by analysing cost variations across continents and countries.
 The project provides insight into the relationships between different variables and their impact on the cost of living in different locations.

+The dataset includes various factors such as food prices, transport costs, housing costs and more across different cities and countries. cities and countries.

 #### Brief description of the dataset: